Leftfish/Advent-of-Code-2020/README.md

 * [Day 14](14/d14.py): Permutations (**R**) and bitmasks (**I**)
 * [Day 15](15/d15.py): defaultdict (**I**) and Van Eck sequence (**L**)
 * [Day 16](16/d16.py): Set operations (**I**)
-* Day 17: Missed due to other obligations :(
+* Day 17: Missed due to other obligations :( Ideas to try later: Conway's Game of Life in 3D.
 * [Day 18](18/d18.py): Reverse Polish Notation (**R**) and the shunting-yard algorithm (**L**)
+* [Day 19](19/d19.py): Recursion (**I**) and regular expressions (**I**).
+* Day 20: Missed :( Ideas to try later: Backtracking algorithm?
+Find edges first, make an image border and then find edges inside?

-As of Day 18 I have 34 stars which is my personal best.
+As of Day 20 I have 36 stars which is my personal best.
 Though it seems that this year the puzzles are easier and less time-consuming than in 2019.